 CLUSTER_NODE_SUBNET_NAME='ClusterNodeSubnet'

-Locating the API Server Coordinates (API Server subnet resource id)
+Locating the API Server Coordinates

 The next step is to retrieve the API Server subnet resource ID and store it in a variable.
 This variable will be used later during the cluster deployment.
 Use the following command to obtain the value: